doeixd/effectively/README.md

 A lightweight, type-safe effect system for TypeScript inspired by algebraic effects, featuring built-in concurrency primitives and error handling.

 ## Overview
 Effectively separates effects (what you want to do) from their implementation (how you want to do it).
-It includes priority-based scheduling, sophisticated error handling, and powerful concurrency primitives like retries and rate limiting.
+It includes priority-based scheduling, error handling, and powerful concurrency primitives like retries and rate limiting.

 ## Features
 - 🎯 Type-safe effect definitions and handlers